sudhanshubliz/health-report-agentAi-analyser/README.md

 #### Note: The docker volume mount is only needed in local.
 If you are running the container in ECS, or EKS, the iam role is used.

-## Youtube
-I have created a Youtube video for this tutorials with step-by-step hands-on coding.